WeblateOrg/weblate/docs/formats.rst

 exiting translations will be removed from the file when doing so.

-When :guilabel:`Base file for new translations` is empty and file format supports it, empty file is created where new units will be added once they are translated.
+When :guilabel:`Base file for new translations` is empty and file format supports it, empty file is created where new strings will be added once they are translated.